Samsung says Bixby will soon work with Google Maps, YouTube

 But that's not all.
-Google will also be joining the ecosystem with products like Google Play, YouTube and Google Maps becoming compatible with Bixby.
+Google will also be joining the ecosystem with products like Google Play, YouTube and Google Maps becoming compatible with Bixby in the near future.
 "Bixby started as a smarter way to use your Galaxy phone," Samsung said in a statement.
 "Today, it is evolving to become a scalable, open AI platform that will support more and more devices."

 Samsung's rather half-baked assistant has struggled to gain traction.
 But Samsung has been working to build a little bit of momentum recently, opening it up to developers late last year.
 And making it compatible with popular products like Google's could go a long way to boost Bixby's adoption.